Three Minute Thesis Competition (3MT®)

 • Several masters/specialist-level and doctoral winners will be selected, as well as a grand prize winner.

-• The grand prize winner from the University of Mississippi will receive a paid trip to the Conference of Southern Graduate Schools (CSGS) final 3MT® competition in Dallas, TX, March 19-21, 2025.
+• The grand prize winner from the University of Mississippi will receive a paid trip to the Conference of Southern Graduate Schools (CSGS) final 3MT® competition in Baton Rouge, LA, February 18-20, 2026.

-A team of qualified udges will determine the winners.
+A team of qualified judges will determine the winners.

 Why Participate in the Three Minute Thesis Competition?